Best daily deals

 The Sony WF-1000XM4 is easily one of our favorite noise canceling earbuds, with excellent ANC, an OS-agnostic app with great features, and comfortable foam ear tips.
 It’s expensive at $278 USD, but it goes on sale for cheaper from time to time.

-The Samsung Galaxy Buds 2 Pro is a great option for Samsung phone owners, with amazing ANC, a good sound profile, and IPX7 water resistance.
+The Samsung Galaxy Buds 2 Pro is a great option for Samsung phone owners.
+It has amazing ANC, a good sound profile, and IPX7 water resistance.
 It integrates best with Samsung phones, allowing you to use Samsung’s 360 Audio and the Samsung Seamless Codec.
 For $229 USD, it’s more affordable than both the AirPods Pro and the Bose QuietComfort Earbuds II.

 Frequently asked questions